Best portable camping fridge freezers in Australia 2021: Single zone

 Is the Bushman Original Camp Fridge any good?

-This intriguing entry in the portable fridge space hasn't changed too much over the years, taking the if it isn't broken, don't fix it approach.
-It really stands out thanks to one unique feature.
-There is only one model; the 35L.
+This intriguing entry in the portable fridge space hasn't changed too much over the years, taking the "if it isn't broken, don't fix it" approach.
+It really stands out thanks to a unique feature.
+There is only 1 model – the 35L.
 However, you can buy extenders that increase the size from 35L to 45L, and then from 45L to 52L.
-You can buy all sizes together in one kit too.
+You can buy all sizes together in a single kit too.

 This approach gives you the flexibility of resizing the Bushman Original Camp Fridge depending on how you are using it.
 Just going on a day trip?
 Well, you can take it in its 35L form and save on power consumption and space.
 Doing a long weekend?
 Go the full 52L so you can pack in plenty of food and drinks.
 The system for connecting the different capacities works really well.